DmitryScaletta/twitch-dlp/DOWNLOAD_PRIVATE_VIDEOS.md

-# Downloading Twitch Sub Only Videos
+# Download Twitch Private Videos (Sub Only or Hidden)

 ## Step 1